Your Business Name

 Genesis released her first album on her birthday 6/20 of 2018 titled "The Beginning..." which is just that; the beginning of an artist's journey who rose from the ashes and is now sharing her story with those willing to listen.
 This album/mixtape has been in the works for almost 10 years.
 "The Beginning.." is just the start of many musical releases that Genesis will be putting out.
 Stay tuned and enjoy the ride.

-After the release of her debut album, Genesis continued working on new music and doing features on other artist's albums.
-After going through a break-up, Genesis began working on a 6-track EP which will be released in the Spring titled "Everything I Never Said."
+After the release of her debut album, Genesis continued working on new music, releasing singles and doing features for other artists.
+After going through a break-up, Genesis began working on a 6-track EP which will be released in the Fall of 2019 titled "Everything I Never Said."
 Her and fellow Jersey artist Downtown (whom she has collaborated with on multiple occasions) decided to join forces and create a hip-hop duo called Radio Killed The Hip-Hop Star.
 They both spent the last few months of 2018 in Downtown's studio in Highlands, NJ to work on their debut album which was released on February 8th, 2019 of the same name on all music platforms.
-The album has been greatly received and they are currently looking to do a few shows to help promote the album.
-Genesis is already working on her next album which will be released after her upcoming EP.
+The album has been greatly received and they are already working on a Vol. 2.
+Genesis is also working on her next album which will be released after her upcoming EP.